Samarthjadhavsj/Livestock-Ownership-Management-System/README.md

 ├── main.py                  # Main Python application file (entry point for Flask server) ├── farmers.sql              # MySQL database file containing tables and initial data ├── README.md                # This README file describing project details and setup

+## 📁 Folder Structure
+---

+You can copy this block **as-is** into your README.md file under a "Folder Structure" or "Project Files" section.

+If you want, I can now give you the **full README file with this section included** and all tech logos/icons professionally formatted.
+Do you want me to do that?